SiliconLabsSoftware/matter_extension/slc/sample-app/window-app/efr32/README.md

 The EFR32 window-covering example provides a baseline demonstration of a Window Covering device, built using Matter and the Silicon Labs Gecko SDK.
-It can be controlled by a Chip controller over an Openthread network.
+It can be controlled by a Matter controller over an Openthread network.

-The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
+The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Matter controller will exchange security information with the Rendez-vous procedure.
 In the case of Thread, the Thread Network credentials are provided to the EFR32 device which will then join the Thread network.